wizarsi/wizarsi/README.md

 # Hi there ✌️

-- 🎓 I'm a 4th years student of ITMO University.
-My major is programming engineering
+- 🎓 I'm a Spring and Java developer
-- 🌱 I’m currently learning Spring Framework, Java.
-- 🔭 I’m currently working on a project API Gateway TYK
 - 💬 Ask me about anything in [telegram](https://t.me/silmont)

 <br/>